 - Talk to your dentist about the benefits of fluoride dental treatments.

 - If you have pain and discomfort, treat it right away, including through root canal treatments.

 - Improve your diet.
 More nutrient-rich minerals and vitamins can help prevent infection and damage.

 - Get a formal professional teeth cleaning at least one time every six months.
 If you have gum disease, more extensive treatment may be beneficial.

 Most importantly, don’t put off keeping your teeth healthy.
 Our team at Lovett Dental Heights wants to help you!

-Keep Your Oral Health Top of Mind at Lovett Dental Heights
+Protect Your Teeth and Gums at Lovett Dental Heights

 How does tooth decay develop when you’re brushing every day?
 It could be due to not getting dental cleanings and checkups.
 Protect your teeth and improve your smile by coming in to see our dental team at Lovett Dental Heights.
 Our staff has the experience and compassion to walk you through the procedures to deal with tooth decay.
 Also, we offer a wide range of other general, cosmetic, and specialty services.
 Schedule an exam to ensure your teeth are healthy by calling 832-767-2210 today.